 The remainder of this paper is structured as follows.
-Section~\ref{found} introduces foundational concepts of trustworthy governance in industrial systems.
-Section~\ref{sec:trisk} presents \textsc{Trisk} as a unified lens for analyzing cross-layer trust, defining its core components and evaluation dimensions.
-Sections~\ref{data}-\ref{knowledge} then conduct a systematic review through the \textsc{Trisk} perspective: Section~\ref{data} examines how data governance serves as the foundation of cross-layer trust; Section~\ref{service} investigates services as trust mediators that orchestrate data consumption and knowledge activation; and Section~\ref{knowledge} explores knowledge systems as a semantic anchor that ensures contextual coherence and explainability.
-Section~\ref{implment} synthesizes integration patterns observed in industrial practice and evaluates the maturity of current solutions.
-Building on this analysis, Section~\ref{future} articulates a concrete research agenda centered on realizing an \textit{integrated governance fabric}, and Section~\ref{conclusion} concludes this work.
-Fig.~\ref{fig:orchestration} illustrates the logical flow of core sections.
+Section~\ref{found} introduces foundational concepts of trustworthy governance in networked industrial systems.
+Section~\ref{sec:trisk} presents \textsc{TRISK} as a unified analytical lens, defining its core components and evaluation dimensions.
+Sections~\ref{data} through~\ref{knowledge} conduct a systematic review through the \textsc{TRISK} perspective: Section~\ref{data} examines data governance as the foundation of cross-layer trust; Section~\ref{service} investigates services as trust mediators orchestrating data and knowledge over dynamic networks; and Section~\ref{knowledge} explores knowledge systems as semantic anchors ensuring contextual coherence.
+Section~\ref{sec:implementation} synthesizes integration patterns and evaluates solution maturity.
+Building on this analysis, Section~\ref{future} articulates a research agenda centered on realizing an \textit{integrated governance fabric}, and Section~\ref{conclusion} concludes this work.
+Fig.~\ref{fig:orchestration} illustrates the logical flow.